White House acknowledges strings attached in Trump withholding Ukraine aid

 The envoy, Gordon Sondland, told lawmakers in the Democratic-led inquiry that he did not understand “until much later” that Giuliani’s agenda included a push for Ukraine to investigate Biden.

+More testimony is expected next week, including from a top Pentagon official who oversees policy on Ukraine, two sources told Reuters on Thursday.

-In prepared testimony, Sondland said he and two other officials - Energy Secretary Rick Perry and Ukraine Special Envoy Kurt Volker - were disappointed in Trump’s May order, but he followed it anyway.
+In prepared testimony, Sondland said he and two other officials - Energy Secretary Rick Perry and Ukraine Special Envoy Kurt Volker - were disappointed in Trump’s May order, but they followed it anyway.
 Sondland said he felt foreign policy should be the work of the State Department, not the president’s personal lawyer.

+Trump said on Thursday that Perry would step down as energy secretary by the end of the year, adding he had known for months that Perry would resign.
+The former Texas governor said previously he had no plans to resign.
+He faces a Friday deadline to turn over documents in the impeachment probe.

 Sondland, a Republican Trump political donor and a wealthy Oregon hotelier before being named by the president to his EU post last year, also said that “inviting a foreign government to undertake investigations for the purpose of influencing an upcoming U.S. election would be wrong.”